- My Account

 - Smart Energy

-The electricity at NV GEBE is produced by diesel-generator sets by use of mainly fossil fuel, in NV GEBE case we mainly operate on Heavy Fuel Oil (HFO), our generating plant located at Cay Bay.
-NV GEBE supplies electricity throughout the Dutch part of the island as alternating current (AC) at 12,5 kV at a frequency of 60Hz, and either single phase, two phase or three phase at 220 / 127 volts to residential and commercial clients.
+The electricity at NV GEBE is produced by diesel-generator sets by use of mainly fossil fuel, in NV GEBE's case we mainly operate on Heavy Fuel Oil (HFO), at our generating plant located at Cay Bay.
+NV GEBE supplies electricity throughout the Dutch part of the island as alternating current (AC) at 12,5 KV at a frequency of 60Hz, and either single phase, two phase or three phase at 220 / 127 volts to residential and commercial clients.

 In electricity, charges produce electromagnetic fields which act on other charges.
 Electricity occurs due to several types of physics: electric charge, electric field, electric potential, electric current, electromagnets.

 Electricity is a secondary source of energy; it has to be converted from primary sources of energy such as diesel, natural gas, liquefied petroleum gas, methanol, geothermal etc, or sources like solar, wind.

 NV GEBE produced electricity using an electric generator which converts mechanical energy (from the diesel engine) into electrical energy (generator).
 This process is based on the relationship between magnetism and electricity.
 When a wire or any other electrically conductive material moves across a magnetic field, an electric current occurs in the wire.